EUDAT-Training/B2SHARE-Training/api/06_Update_record_metadata.md

 Latitudes can be formatted in many ways.
 In this metadata schema the specific format is not specified and is therefore left to the reader to choose a format.

+#### Setting a value for a community metadata schema field
 Now to set the value for this field, one of two possible patches must be used depending on whether any of the community-specific fields have already been set before in the record.

 If none of these fields are present in the current metadata of the record, use a patch in the first following section.
 If already one or more fields are set for the community-specific metadata schema, use the patch in the section thereafter.

 ##### Without existing community-specific fields
 In this case, the container structure 'community_specific' does not exist yet and therefore it needs to be created with the patch.
 A string is expected, so use the following JSON Patch: